rogerboesch/magicleap-tutorial-cpp/part1/README.md

 Before we can start with the fancy things, we must create some boilerplate code at first, very similar to any mobile device to use OpenGL.

-# Initialize Graphics - OpenGL(ES)
+# Initialize Graphics: OpenGL(ES)

 This is one of the more boring things to do and also not a very well documented part.
 Because the entire ML platform and API is written in C (like most platforms) we use this for the startup code and have to initialize all.
 After we can "forget" it because we will work on a more abstract level and just in C++.
 The base we create here, can be used for any kind of games or apps without modification.
 So it's a one time job mainly.

 You can find the code I will describe below in the ```main-ogl.cpp``` file instead of ```main.cpp```.
 We will us this one in part two then.

-*To make it better readable I just describe here the code from main-ogl.cpp without showing, but you can find the full source code (here)[src/main-ogl.cpp] with the corresponding numbers.
+*To make it better readable I just describe here the code from main-ogl.cpp without showing, but you can find the full source code [here](src/main-ogl.cpp) with the corresponding numbers.
 So I highly suggest to open the file while you read.*

 1. A basic structure to save the OpenGL related vars and assign some important functions related to them
 2. Define the OpenGLES configuration and create the context.
 Also define the functions to activate and deactivate the context.
 Just use this as is.